 LESSONS LEARNT Rigorous analysis of this carefully designed improvement intervention could not confirm significant effects.
 Statistical analysis of many such studies is inadequate, and there is insufficient reporting of negative studies.
 In light of recent evidence, involving senior clinical team members in verbal feedback and action planning may have made the intervention more effective.
 Our focus on rigorous intervention design and evaluation was at the expense of iterative refinement, which likely reduced the effect.
 This highlights the necessary, but challenging, requirement to invest in all three components for effective QI.

-Journal BMJ Quality and Safety: Volume 23, Issue 12
+BMJ Quality and Safety: Volume 23, Issue 12